Network Flow Log Audit with Cilium + CLS

 - __NULL__

 If needed, you can also configure log collection rules in the TKE console.
-Create a new log rule under Monitoring and alarms > Log > Business Logs in the TKE cluster.
-Refer to the following screenshots for configuration:
+Go to the cluster's Monitor & Alert > Log > Business Log and create a new log rule.
+Screenshots for reference:

 CLS Search Examples

-After logs are delivered to CLS, you can perform multi-dimensional search and analysis in the CLS console.
+After logs are delivered to CLS, you can search and analyze them from various dimensions in the CLS console.
 Here are some common search queries:

-Query All Flow Logs for a Specific Pod
+Query All Network Flow Logs for a Pod

 flow.source.pod_name:"nginx-deployment-abc123" OR flow.destination.pod_name:"nginx-deployment-abc123"